Polynomial-B/synth-app-frontend/README.md

 * Lowest: $110$
 * Highest: $8086.92$

 You can check for yourself by adjusting the 'warp' down to 5 and playing notes above $1000$ Hz on [the Synth](https://synth-sounds.netlify.app/synth).
-The higher up that the notes get, the more harsh and unpleasant they sound.
+The higher up that the notes get, the more harsh they sound.

 ## Accreditations